hellobloom/core/README.md

 ```

 ### linkAddresses
 Store a link demonstrating ownership of multiple addresses.
-Each address much sign a message indicating intention to be linked. `currentAddress` may be linked to other addresses. `newAddress` must be unclaimed.
+Each address must sign a message indicating intention to be linked. `currentAddress` may be linked to other addresses. `newAddress` must be unclaimed.

 A user can submit this transaction from their own address or it can be submitted by a third party on their behalf.
 #### Interface